Welcome Video Guide

 - Write your script using the downloadable template below (about 350 words).

-- Record your video in the studio using the step by step guide on the studio desk.
+- Record your video in the studio with the help of a staff member.

 Please Note: after recording your video, the Connected Learning Video Production Team will embed your video in VU Collaborate.

 Some tips before you record your video…

 - In the Block mode, there will often be more than one academic teaching in your unit.
 Please keep your video conversational and generic, (You are like a spokesperson for the unit, rather than their definite teacher).

 - Please refer to the unit by name rather than code eg. ‘Welcome to Nursing and Mental Health 1’ rather than ‘Welcome to HNB2105’

 - Please do not refer to times and dates eg. ‘2019 is an exciting year for students’ as the video may be used in future years.